 Food on the First - B.L.A.S.T.

-This month BLAST is especially in need of Peanut butter, Jelly, and cereal.
-Food donations will be due on March 2nd.
-As always, any non-expired food donations are appreciated.
-Please remember to sign the participation sheet when you drop off you donation.
-We need this for Thrivent.
-Should you have any questions, please contact Nancy Sutter at (321) 537-2717.
+This month BLAST is especially in need of peanut butter, jelly, and canned vegetables.
+Food donations will be due on April 6.
+As always, any non-expired and non-perishable food donations are appreciated.
+Should you have any questions, you can contact Nancy Sutter at 331-537-2717.
 Thank you for your support.

 -